For a redundant IT collection or to discuss prices of IT scrap call 0113 242 4421

 11.15 Print off notes for meeting and other random support documents because the printer is on your desk, too busy to think of the environmental cost as running late

-1.00pm Break for lunch – or rather sit at desk and eat takeaway – throw it in the bin below your feet
+1.00 pm Break for lunch – or rather sit at the desk and eat takeaway – throw it in the bin below your feet

-5.34pm look at time, swear because you might miss the train and leave PC on as you run out of the door
+5.34 pm look at the time, swear because you might miss the train and leave PC on as you run out of the door

 Wrong.
 We are all responsible.

-Take reading this as step number one in you having an influence on your workplace’s green credentials.
-We are all familiar with the phrase – lead by example and with recycling it is easy to grasp the nettle by adopting these very easy every day steps:
+Take reading this as step number one in you influencing your workplace’s green credentials.
+We are all familiar with the phrase – lead by example and with recycling it is easy to grasp the nettle by adopting these very easy everyday steps:

 • Print only what you need